jasonochiam/jasonochiam/README.md

 Hello!
 I’m a Computer Engineer at the University of Texas at Austin.
 My interests are in self driving cars, high performance C/C++, and embedded software development.
-I focus on low-level systems programming in C/C++ and Python for implementing ML models, testing, and scripting.
+I focus on low-level systems programming in C/C++ and Python for implementing machine learning models, testing, and scripting.
 When not working, I enjoy playing soccer, making and listening to music, lifting, running, and cooking.

 <!--